minoa-lang/reference/src/generics.md

 <constraint-type-alias> := 'type' <name> [ <generic-params> ] [ <where-clause> ] ';'
 ```

-Constraint type aliases are very similar to [trait type aliases](./items/type-aliases.md), but cannot have a default value.
+Constraint type aliases are very similar to [trait type aliases], but cannot have a default value.
 They require that any type has a type alias with a matching name and type.

 ### Constraint constants [↵](#126-constraints-)